mracsys/randomizer-graph-tool/README.md

 _local\_files_ - __(Optional)__ Local folder containing external randomizer files.
 Relative paths from the project root folder can be used in addition to absolute paths. ***Only works in a node.js environment***

 _local\_url_ - __(Optional)__ URL prefix override for randomizer files.
 If null and _local\_files_ is false, the Github repo for the selected game version is automatically used.

-Caches remote randomizer files for the specified game and version.

 ### Types